triggermesh/tutorials/unify-event-sources/README.md

 ## Add a new HTTP poller source

 The next order management system whose events we need to integrate provides and HTTP API that we need to regularly poll for new events.
+This service also produces the legacy order format that we’ll need to transform.

 First we'll start a mock HTTP service locally to simulate this service, in a new terminal.
 Start it at the root of this repo so it can access the right mock json events:

 ```sh
 python3 -m http.server 8000